runadock/docs/docs/Introduction.md

 Introduction
 ============

-About RunADock
+About runadock
 --------------

-RunADock is implemented as a PaaS for Developers to run and test applications in an easy way.
+runadock is implemented as a PaaS for Developers to run and test applications in an easy way.
 We strongly focus on
 * performance and
 * usability.